Skip to main content

 Q Does Section 75 apply to debit card purchases?

-No. Section 75 is specific to credit agreements, so it does not cover debit card payments.
-However, debit card users may be able to use the chargeback scheme run by card networks such as Visa and Mastercard to try to recover money for faulty goods or services not provided.
-Chargeback is not a legal right but a voluntary scheme with strict time limits, so act quickly.
+No. Section 75 is a right created by the Consumer Credit Act 1974 and applies only to credit agreements, so it does not cover debit card payments.
+Debit card users may instead be able to use the chargeback scheme run by card networks such as Visa and Mastercard to try to recover money for faulty goods or services not provided.
+Chargeback is not a statutory right but a voluntary scheme operated under card scheme rules, with time limits that are typically far shorter than Section 75's, so act quickly.

 Q What happens if the retailer has gone out of business?

 This is one of the situations where Section 75 can be especially valuable.
-If you paid for all or part of something over u00a3100 on a credit card and the retailer has become insolvent before delivering the goods or service, you can claim directly against your credit provider.
-You don't need to chase the administrators first, though you may be asked to confirm you haven't received a refund from elsewhere.
+If you paid for all or part of an item with a cash price of more than £100 (and not more than £30,000) on a credit card, and the retailer has become insolvent before delivering the goods or service, you can generally claim directly against your credit provider under Section 75 of the Consumer Credit Act 1974.
+You don't need to wait for the outcome of the retailer's insolvency process first, though you may be asked to confirm you haven't already recovered the money elsewhere.

 Q Can I use Section 75 if I only paid the deposit on credit?